Best Cage Size for Umbrella Cockatoo

 Seasonal Habitat Adjustments for Umbrella Cockatoo

 Umbrella Cockatoo's cage setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your 1.1-1.5 lbs (480-680 grams) bird—birds of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Umbrella Cockatoo's size.
 Cold weather demands insulated resting spots, draft elimination around the cage, and potentially supplemental heating rated safe for birds.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Umbrella Cockatoo's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Umbrella Cockatoo birds across their 50-70+ years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Umbrella Cockatoo's comfort during these periods and adjust cage liner and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and plumage condition in Umbrella Cockatoo birds across their 50-70+ years lifespan.